Generic JAMMA Adapter Assembly Tutorial

 1. Ensure you are Using the Right Kit:

-Check that the the edge connector is compatible with your arcade PCB and that is fits.
+Check that the the edge connector is compatible with your arcade PCB and that it fits.
 You’d be surprised how often this gets overlooked.
-Initially the brand new connector may be difficult to connect without the additional leverage of the rest of the adapter.
+Do not slide the connector onto the PCB, just inspect the fit visually.
+Brand new connectors have a very snug fit and may be difficult to connect and remove without the additional leverage the adapter will give you.

 2. Edge Connector Preparation:

-Prepare the Edge Connector before soldering it to the board by bending the pins inwards to minimize the solder used and create the best possible connection.
-You will want to use a hard, straight surface like glass or tile.
+Prepare the Edge Connector before soldering it to the board by bending the pins inwards to minimize the solder used and to create the best possible connection.
+You will want to use a hard, straight surface like glass, metal or tile.
 Doing this on a soft surface like wood will scratch the surface and may not bend the pins uniformly across.

 Place connector pins level on the surface and angle the plastic head up while pushing down on the pins.
 Do not push too hard as you may bend the pins too much and subsequently break them.

 Flip the connector to the other side and do the same thing.
-Do not worry about the pins not touching, you’ll need to slide in the conversion board later.
-After you do this ensure that the angle of the bend is approximately the same on both sides of the connector.
+Do not worry about the pins not touching, you’ll need to slide the conversion board in later.
+After you do this, ensure that the angle of the bend is approximately the same on both sides of the connector.
+Adjust if necessary.

 3. Slide in the Conversion Board:

-Slide in the board from one side and gently push it in all the way until the pins line up and the edge connector is centered.
-If you bent the pins correctly in the first step, there should be some resistance but not so much that the board wiggles around between the pins.
+Slide in the board from one side and gently push it in all the way until the pins and pads line up and the edge connector is centered.
+If you bent the pins correctly in the first step, there should be some resistance.
+If the board wiggles around between the pins too much, it’s best that you go back and bend the connector pins some more.

 4. Solder the Connector to the Board: